eclipse-tractusx/managed-identity-wallet/README.md

 6. Add the miwdev Database connection to DBeaver
 7. Run `application.kt` in IntelliJ or in your IDE or run it on the command line (`set -a; source dev.env; set +a` and `./gradlew run`)
 8. Start Postman and add the Environment and the collection from ./dev-assets/
+    1. In the added Enviroment make sure that the client Id and secret are correct.
+Check the steps in [start up Docker containers](#startupDockerContainers) to get the current values of the client id and secret
     1. In the body of *Create wallet in Managed Identity Wallets*, change the `bpn` value to your `CX_BPN`
        1. ![Change the BPN name](docs/images/ChangeBpnName.png "Adjusting the BPN Name")
     2. Execute the request and note down your `did` and `verKey` from the response